bkegley/gatsby-theme-shopify/README.md

 ### Shadowing

 `gatsby-theme-shopify` is comprised of two themes - `gatsby-theme-shopify-core` and `gatsby-theme-shopify`.
 The core theme is responsible for data fetching and page creation. `gatsby-theme-shopify` is a lightly styled layer over core utilizing [Theme UI](https://theme-ui.com).
+The intention is that these files would be shadowed in creating your own Shopify store.

+**File Tree**
+The following is the file tree for `gatsby-theme-shopify` to allow component shadowing.

 ```txt
 └── src